wp-plugins/lightbox-plus/readme.txt

 It also seems that some more recent version of WordPress (or perhaps the plugin is causing this in some way I am not aware of) do not automatically add the link to the full size image.
 You must also make sure that when you are adding an image from the WordPress media dialog control you must make sure there is a link to the image in the Link URL field.
 The easiest way to get the correct link is to click on the link to image button beneath the field.  <a href="http://www.23systems.net/wp-content/uploads/2008/07/file.png">Visual depiction</a> of what is required when adding images in order for lightbox to function correctly.

-= Lightbox Plus doesn't work properly in browser X, Y, or Z (Chrome, Safari, Firefox, Opera, Explorer 6, 7, etc.)? =
+= Lightbox Plus ColorBox doesn't work properly in browser X, Y, or Z (Chrome, Safari, Firefox, Opera, Explorer 6, 7, etc.)? =

 Yes it probably does, the problems may be the same as above or there may be a conflict with another plugin or a style conflict.
 It has been tested in Chrome, IE 7+, Firefox 2+, Chrome, Safari 3+, Opera 8+ since development began.

-= Does Lightbox Plus work with PHP 4?
+= Does Lightbox Plus ColorBox work with PHP 4?
 If not, why not? =

 No it doesn't.
 PHP 4 reached end of life on August 8th 2008 (almost years ago.)
 WordPress no longer supports PHP 4 and all plugin developers are encourage to follow.
 The best solution at this time is to ask your host provider to upgrade to PHP 5.

-You will know that Lightbox Plus is not working because of PHP if you receive the following error:
+You will know that Lightbox Plus ColorBox is not working because of PHP if you receive the following error:

 <b>Plugin couldn't be activated because of fatal error</b>